-In what might be dubbed "the beginning" — a decade or so after the Internet yielded some initial forums, list-servs and message boards — a handful of PWDs took the next step by starting their own blogs to share their stories and connect with others.
-Reflecting on how they began, many have a similar message: To feel less alone, to get beyond the horror stories about diabetes, and to find others who "get it" and can talk outside the medical lingo.
+In what might be dubbed "the beginning" of this modern era of the D-online community — a decade or so after the Internet yielded some initial forums, list-servs and message boards where you could only find select D-peeps like David Mendosa or Jeff Hitchcock's Children With Diabetes forums online — a handful of PWDs took the next step by starting their own blogs to share their stories and connect with others.
+This was huge and the message was simple: To feel less alone, to get beyond the horror stories about diabetes, and to find others who "get it" and can talk outside the official medical lingo.

 That's why Amy started the 'Mine, and why I started too — first finding and lurking in that small online community in late 2005 before turning my personal blog into one focused on diabetes.
-And eventually combining it with my journalism career to where we are now.
+And eventually combining it with my journalism career to where I was able to join the team.

-Soon, the DOC began to explode.
+It was known simply as "the OC" back then, probably inspired quite a bit by the hit show at the time.
+Soon, our modern DOC began to explode.
 The number of blogs skyrocketed, then Twitter brought a more real-time voice to the interaction, more communities materialized, and meetups brought the online relationships into the "real world."

-Then Pharma entered the picture, holding summits and forums for the DOC — first Roche in 2009, then Medtronic in 2011 and Lilly in 2012.
-Others are exploring similar events, too.
+Then Pharma entered the picture, holding summits and forums for the DOC — first Roche in 2009, followed by others like Medtronic and Lilly and Novo in the diabetes industry.

 Just a sampling of what's come from these summits: the idea for the grassroots Diabetes Advocates group, where now more than 100 PWDs have joined together to advocate and reach others; blood glucose meter commercials that reflect "not perfect" results; and some individuals being able to use certain products to report on and review them for the greater D-Community.

 We're seeing many of these kinds of efforts, that seem to "co-opt" many of the grassroots efforts we patients began online.
-Granted, some of these ideas we've had were borrowed from elsewhere to begin with, such as the You Can Do This Project being a D-focused twist on the It Gets Better initiative; and DSMA (Diabetes Social Media Advocacy being inspired by the Health Care Social Media (#hcsm) twitter-chat; and even TuDiabetes in many ways being a "Facebook on insulin."
+Granted, some of these ideas we've had were borrowed from elsewhere to begin with -- the video-based You Can Do This Project and #DSMA (Diabetes Social Media Advocacy) chats on Twitter; and even TuDiabetes in many ways being a "Facebook on insulin."